joshtrus/discover-Philly-Travel-Website/README.md

 We would like to acknowledgment W3Schools, Leaflet and Youtube channel freecodecamp and TechWithTim for guidance and source during this project development.

 ## License
 This project was created for educational purposes by undergraduate students and does not have a formal open source license.
-Feel free to use and modify the code for your own educational purposes
+Feel free to use and modify the code for your own educational purposes.

 ## Project status
 This project is complete and currently not under active development.